 From what others said of the event, it was a holy, solemn time.
 A time of complete unity, humility, a desire to be a pure bride.
 Many also sensed a release or break through, especially during the confession time, and when the oil and wine were poured out.

 For me, it was all so tremendously personal.
-Personal, because many of the things we had confessed, I had witnessed first-hand as a child.
-(To find out more of my personal story, go to My Story at the end of the book.).
-It (To find out more of my personal story, go to My Story at the end of the book.). was because of this, that I knew God in His ultimate love and wisdom, chose to take a satanic ritual survivor, put her at a ritual site, and have her led out a time of reconciliation and redemption.
+Personal, because many of the things we had confessed, I had witnessed or experienced first-hand as a child.
+It was because of this, that I knew God, in His ultimate love and wisdom, chose to take a satanic ritual survivor, put her at a ritual site, and have her lead out a time of reconciliation and redemption.
 What an awesome God He is!
-About Me
+(To find out more of my personal story, go to About Me at the end of the book.).

-When I think of all the Lord did to get us to this place, even in clearing off the rock for us, before we all drove up, it simply is still beyond me.
-Each person there played such an important part in God’s overall plan, like a weaving together of a beautiful garment by the master’s hand.
+When I think of all the Lord did to get us to that place, even in clearing off the rock for us, before we all drove up, it simply is still beyond me.
+Each person there played such an important part in God’s overall plan, like a weaving together of a beautiful tapestry by the master’s hand.

-Arthur Burke has said many times that land prayer assignments should have “measurable, sustainable results”.
+Arthur Burke, founder of The Sapphire Leadership Team, who has many teaching on land reconciliation, has said many times that land prayer assignments should have “measurable, sustainable results”.

 At the time of the prayer event, large cities in our nation were being ripped apart by riots due to racial shootings and unrest.
 That very evening, in Greenville, SC, the main city in our region, a young, black man was shot and killed by a white police officer.
 Our city braced for the worst.

-Instead, of ensuing chaos though, the black community and the white community in our region came together with the police force offering forgiveness to one another.
-And as a sign of unity and solidarity, they arm in arm marched down a major highway that runs through the upstate, shutting it down.
+Instead of chaos ensuing, the black community and the white community in our region came together with the police force offering forgiveness to one another.
+And as a sign of unity and solidarity, they marched arm in arm down a major highway that runs through the upstate, shutting it down.

-That shouldn’t have happened.
+That would not have happened in the past.
+But it did!

 Can I say that it was a direct result of our prayers?
-No, but I can say I’ve never witness anything like that in a city that has been known for its racial segregation and bigotry like Greenville has.
+No, but I can say I’ve never witnessed anything like that in a city that has been known for its racial segregation and bigotry like Greenville has.

 Greenville was the last place in the nation to desegregate its schools, and we have been known for a “good ol’ boy” police force and law system throughout the city’s history.

 This act of unity was simply a miracle!
-Even in recent years, Greenville now boasts a “Unity” recreation area.
+Even in recent years, Greenville now boasts a large, beautiful recreational park, appropriately named “Unity”.
 Only God.

-Thiswas wasto be the first of a series of Kairos (God stepping in) to my timeline and moving through prayer events.
+This event was the first in a series of Kairos encounters when God stepped into my timeline to orchestrate and move through some amazing prayer events.
 The best is yet to come.

 RELEASING ROSES